9.4 Fitting the imputation model

 mice()

 by default checks for collinearity when fitting the imputation model.
 If a variable is perfectly collinear, it is removed and not imputed.
-If there is severe approximate collinearity, all variables are imputed, but highly collinear variables are removed from certain of the chained models.- Some methods in this chapter will fail if a non-categorical variable is class
+If there is severe approximate collinearity, all variables are imputed, but highly collinear variables are removed from some of the chained models.- Some methods in this chapter will fail if a non-categorical variable is class

 integer